Callgent/callgent-docs/solutions/showcase/user-as-a-service/define-user-api.md

 keywords: [user as a service]
 ---

-Assuming you are building a `recruit` tool for your company for hiring process, first you need to define the API for your users to interact with your tool.
-We just take 3 cases in `recruit` process for example:
+Assuming you are building a `recruiting` tool for your company for hiring process, first you need to define the API for your users to interact with your tool.
+We just take 3 cases in `recruiting` process for example:
 1. Publish a position
 2. Apply a position
 3. Reply the application